 Woodlands Christian Academy won the Bronze award under the Out-of-the-box Concept category with this awesome project.
 One of the judges commented on the concept saying, "This entry was literally out-of-the-box and and a very complete package!
 Very, very impressive is the nature in which this innovative Google Cardboard [box] was used to make an emotional and informative connection for donors to a major campaign through an "experience."
 This marketing concept gets and A+ on all fronts; creativity, effectiveness and impact, graphic, copy and messaging, photography and overall appeal!
 Brilliant, indeed."

 Wow, so how many awards was that?

 The results?
 Twenty-three Finalsite schools who are undeniably brilliant!
-We received thirty-one total awards with many schools receiving more than one award under various categories.
+We received thirty-two total awards with many schools receiving more than one award under various categories.
 According to Liza Fisher Norman, Master Electrician at InspirEd School Marketers, "Private school marketing may be a small niche, but these winners had big ideas executed with creativity and aplomb.
 We congratulate the many Finalsite schools, Finalsite itself, and all of the 2017 winners.
 You are brilliant!"